What Is an Agency? Definition,

 In return, insurance agencies receive compensation.

-For example, Renegade is an independent insurance agency that employs agents and brokers to sell various insurance policies from different carriers that they are appointed with.
+For example, Renegade Insurance is an independent insurance agency that employs agents and brokers to sell various insurance policies from different carriers that they are appointed with.
 Unlike State Farm or Farmer, who market and sell their policies using their own insurance agents, Renegade’s agents don’t work for any single insurance carrier.

 Insurance agencies or agents are regulated by the state in which they operate.